slamice/wri/hipsters/chapter05.md

 A shuffling then a pause, "Well son for everyone to come it's not possible.
 Anyway, your brothers will be here in May so if you can make it please come."

-I leaned on a wall commanding to "POST NO BILLS".
+I leaned on a wall with a sign commanding to "POST NO BILLS".
 "If anything changes I'll come as soon as possible."

 "Ok good."